onchain/slate/source/index.html.md

 `GET /address/balance/{coin}/{address}`

-Returns the satoshi balance, usd balance and user viewable balance for an address
+Returns the satoshi balance, usd balance and user viewable balance for an address.
+For ERC20 tokens you need to pass in the contract ID and the number of decimal places.

 <h3 id="Get Balance-parameters">Parameters</h3>